b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 **1834: Church of Latter Day Saints** [1](https://www.josephsmithpapers.org/paper-summary/history-1838-1856-volume-a-1-23-december-1805-30-august-1834/483),[2](https://www.josephsmithpapers.org/paper-summary/minutes-3-may-1834/1)
 Four years after the church is formally founded, Joseph Smith himself recorded some minutes of a meeting where they decide to change the name from the *Church of Christ* to the *Church of Latter Day Saints*.

-> *After Prayer the conference proceeded to discuss the subject of names and appellations, when a motion was made by Sidney Rigdon, and seconded by Newel K. **Whitney**, that this church be known hereafter by the name of ==the church of the Latter Day Saints==.
+> *After Prayer the conference proceeded to discuss the subject of names and appellations, when a motion was made by Sidney Rigdon, and seconded by Newel K. Whitney, that this church be known hereafter by the name of ==the church of the Latter Day Saints==.
 Remarks were made by the members after which ==the motion passed by unanimous voice==.*

 &nbsp;